erma0x/python_accounting/README.md

-# python_accounting
+# Python Accounting

-accounting tools and scripts written in python3
+Accounting tools and scripts written in python3